Loading Events

 And here: https://www.arts.gov/honors/jazz/donald-harrison-jr

-We’re excited to welcome you to the 2025 Charleston Jazz Festival, now expanded to an incredible 9 days of jazz events, thanks to our partnerships with Spoleto Festival USA, the Charleston Gaillard Center, the College of Charleston, American Theater, The Establishment and Charleston Music Hall.
+We’re excited to welcome you to the 2025 Charleston Jazz Festival, now expanded to an incredible 9 days of jazz events.
 This year’s festival promises world-class performers and venues, and a true celebration of jazz at the heart of Charleston.
 Join us for an unforgettable week that highlights the power of music and the strength of our vibrant arts community!
+For any questions, please contact us at [email protected] or call 843.641.0011.

 Nearby Dining: